 Friday, December 11, 2026, 3:00 pm – 6:00 pm CT, New Orleans, Louisiana

-We invite you to submit an abstract to be considered for a speaking slot at the 2026 Scientific Workshop on Germline Predisposition to Hematopoietic Malignancies and Bone Marrow Failure.
+We invite you to submit a description of your talk to be considered for a speaking slot at the 2026 Scientific Workshop on Germline Predisposition to Hematopoietic Malignancies and Bone Marrow Failure.

-To submit, please use the submission link below and complete your abstract latest by Monday, August 10th, 6pm EST. Please submit as early as possible as space is limited.
+To submit, please use the submission link below and complete your description latest by Monday, August 10th, 6pm EST. Please submit as early as possible as space is limited.

 Submission link: https://forms.cloud.microsoft/r/Be5RiEYTa6